Special Area of Conservation (SAC)

 Capo Testa Site Description:

 A peninsula located at the north-western end of Sardinia, a few km west of Santa Teresa di Gallura in the Olbia-Tempio province.
 It was first proposed as a Site of Community Importance (SCI) in 1995 (Relative to the European Commission Habitats Directive) and designated a Special Area of Conservation (SAC) IN 2017.
-The island is connected to mainland Sardinia by an Isthmus, in this case a bridge with 2 beaches and a unique fixed dune system, forming a peninsula, rather than island technically (known as the 'Duo Mari') .
+The island is connected to mainland Sardinia by an Isthmus, in this case a bridge with 2 beaches and a unique fixed dune system, forming a peninsula, rather than an island technically (known as the 'Duo Mari') .
 The SAC is characterised by the marked presence in the landscape of particularly jagged and articulated coastal morphology, which is followed by long narrow coves, islands and islets, including a number of delightful sandy beaches.
 The hinterland (inland) also is characterised by a considerable variety of forms typical of granite (Rosa-beta Biotite Granite) in weird & wonderful shapes.
 The highest points in the SAC are 'La Turri', also known as the Teschio, or the Skull, in the south-western part of the Capo Testa peninsula (127m above sea level), & Mount Bandera (106m above sea level) west of the inhabited centre of Santa Teresa, not located on the island/penninsula.
-In reality, after reflection it looks like Salvidor Dali landed in a spaceship in many places with anthromorphic & zoomorphic geology dominating the landscape.
+The rock forms are stunning.
+In reality, after reflection it looks like Salvidor Dali landed in a spaceship in multiple locations, with anthromorphic & zoomorphic geology dominating the landscape.
+Geologically the penninsula was fomed during the Varsican Orogeny (a time period spanning somewhere between 251-541 million years ago), within the Paleozoic era.
+The heavy breath of the Maestrale wind & rain shaping the landscape into something aesthetically unique.

 Capo Testa SAC includes 18 EU Annex 1 Habitats, 13 Terrestrial and 5 Marine.
 On-land from cliffs, caves, dunes & wildflower grasslands to forest, macchia & gariga.
 In the sea, with underwater meadows, reefs, lagoons & rocky shallow bays.
 A comprehensive list of the habitats present is as follows: